 Business cases - by country

-Biggest contributors of business cases: Belgium, France, Germany, Italy, Portugal, Slovenia and Spain
+Biggest contributors to business cases: Germany, Belgium, Sweden, Portugal, Slovenia, Spain, UK and France.

-- Enhancing presence and findability on the web, in particular through Your Europe.
+- enhancing presence and findability on the web, in particular through Your Europe Business.

 Structural cases* - by area of legislation